Locally grown, farmers market, local farmers

 What about the origins of the remaining ingredients?

-I can't help but wonder about the rest of the product… Do the remaining unknown ingredient origins make up 90% or is it closer to 98%?
+I can't help but wonder about the rest of the product… Do the remaining unknown ingredient origins make up 90% of the product, or is it closer to 98%?
 And where exactly do those ingredients come from?

-How much of the formula do these natural ingredients - where we know are from - account for?
+Conversely, how much of the formula do the known origin ingredients account for?
 Is it a mere 1%?
-Or do they even get close to the 10% mark?
+Or do they get close to the 10% mark?

 I’d say this is a form of greenwashing.